timhutton/hyperplay/README.md

 What the heck am I looking at?
 ------------------------------

-Notice that there's a triangle in the center that never moves.
+Notice that there's a triangle in the center that never changes.
 We will use the edges of this triangle as mirrors.

 First we reflect the triangle in each of those mirrors.
 Our triangle has now got three more triangles around it, one fixed to each edge.